 - Heel, arch, and forefoot pain: Sports participation or active occupations and hobbies may contribute to painful conditions of the heels, arches, or forefoot, particularly in those with pre-existing foot deformities or structural issues such as overpronation or flat feet.
 Specific conditions may include plantar fasciitis, Morton’s neuroma, and others.

 If your feet, ankles, or lower limbs are hurting for any reason, it’s important not to simply push through the pain!
-Be proactive and seek professional care; in many cases conservative treatment options (plus a little bit of rest) can help you overcome your discomfort, prevent future problems, and get back on the court, field, or trail as quickly as possible.
+Be proactive and seek professional care with an experienced Nassau County foot & ankle specialist; in many cases conservative treatment options (plus a little bit of rest) can help you overcome your discomfort, prevent future problems, and get back on the court, field, or trail as quickly as possible.

-To schedule an appointment with Dr. Fox, please fill out our online contact form or give us a call at 516-541-9000.
+To schedule an appointment with our Nassau County foot & ankle specialist, please fill out our online contact form or give us a call at 516-541-9000.